Rigidity of high dimensional graph manifolds: Topological rigidity - the general case

-The proof of the theorem will again proceed by induction on $k$, the number of internal walls in the manifold $M$.
-The base case for our induction, $k=0$, corresponds to a manifold with boundary, whose interior is homeomorphic to the product of a finite volume hyperbolic manifold with a torus.
-The Borel Conjecture for such manifolds follows from work of Farrell and Jones (see \cite{FJ2}).
-So we may now assume that $k>0$, and choose an arbitrary internal wall inside $M$.
-Recall that this wall is a smoothly embedded codimension zero submanifold, homeomorphic to $T^{n-1}\times [0,1]$.
-Let $N\subset M$ denote the smooth submanifold corresponding to the middle of the wall $T^{n-1}\times \{1/2\}$.
+The proof of the theorem will proceed by induction on $k$, the number of walls in the topological decomposition of the manifold $M$.
+The base case for our induction, $k=0$, corresponds to the case where $M$ consists of a single piece $M_j$, and the theorem follows immediately from condition (ii).
+So we may now assume that $k>0$, and choose an arbitrary wall $N$ from the topological decomposition of $M$.
+Recall that this wall $N$ is a topologically embedded codimension one submanifold, and that the embeddings $N\hookrightarrow M$ extends to an embedding $N\times (-1, 1) \hookrightarrow M$, with the wall corresponding to the subset $N \times \{0\}$.
+We may also assume that this neighborhood is disjoint from any of the other walls in the topological decomposition of $M$.
+As a first step, we want to homotope the homotopy equivalence $\rho$ to a continuous map $f:M^\prime \rightarrow M$ having the property that $f$ is topologically transverse to $N$.